Topics on this page:

 - City of Bellevue Rental Assistance – To apply for funding, leave a message between 12:01am-11:59pm on Wednesdays only on this dedicated hotline 206.694.6780.
 Counselors will call you back to screen for eligibility.
 Bellevue residents may can still call 2-1-1 to be screened for rental assistance and get information on other rental assistance resources in the community.
 (Please note: We review messages in random order to be as fair as possible for people whose schedules only allow them to leave messages at certain times.
 Depending on the call volume, we may not be able to get back to everyone; please allow one week after your initial call before you leave another message, and thank you for your patience!)

 - City of Seattle Utility Discount Program – Eligibility and application information for discounted utilities for Seattle residents.

 - Coordinated Entry for All Providers by WA State County

 - Eviction and Late Fee Moratoriums (Federal & WA state) – A graph of information on Federal and State evictions and late fee moratoriums.

-- WA State Eviction Moratorium extended through 8/1/20 – In order to keep people safely home, Washington State and local lawmakers have instated increased protections for renters during this crisis, including extending Governor Jay Inslee’s statewide moratorium on residential evictions through August, 2020.
-Here’s what this means for renters.
-(Full text of Governor Jay Inslee’s proclamation extending and amending bans on rent hikes and evictions.)
+- WA State Eviction Moratorium ends/30/21 – In order to keep people safely home, Washington State and local lawmakers have instated increased protections for renters during this crisis, including extending Governor Jay Inslee’s statewide moratorium on residential evictions through September 2021.

-- Help & Assistance for WA State Homeowners – Mortgage assistance and foreclosure prevention information for Washington state homeowners.
+- Help and Assistance for WA State Homeowners – Mortgage assistance and foreclosure prevention information for Washington state homeowners.